 Student Frequently Asked Questions

-Once your Programme Rep is appointed or elected, you will be able to log into the Strathclyde Mobile App and navigated to the StrathReps page to find their email.
+Once your Programme Rep is appointed or elected, you should be able to contact them on the StrathReps service in the Strathclyde Mobile App.
 They may also choose to use other methods such as social media or messaging apps, as is their preference.

 Depending on the number of candidates there will then be an election in the app the following week, or you will be automatically appointed as the Programme Rep.